ceph osd df | head ID CLASS WEIGHT REWEIGHT SIZE USE AVAIL %USE VAR PGS 0 ssd 0.21829 1.00000 223G 4692M 218G 2.05 1.74 128 1 ssd 0.21829 1.00000 223G 4218M 219G 1.84 1.56 128 2 ssd 0.21819 1.00000 223G 12007M 211G 5.25 4.46 128 3 ssd 0.21819 1.00000 223G 13314M 210G 5.82 4.94 128

 and waiting a long time and many crashes things will heal?

-#4 Updated by Oliver Freyermuth over 2 years ago
+#4 Updated by Oliver Freyermuth almost 3 years ago

 After a night of waiting and some million files written and deleted, the sitation has stabilized.